limithit/NginxExecute/README.md

 ## Introduction

-NginxExecute executes the shell command through GET and POST to display the result.
+The NginxExecute module executes the shell command through GET and POST to display the result.

 Configuration example：